CONTACT: Joseph Annett, 503-823-2934, email@example.com

 The work will include repairing or replacing the public sewer main, manholes, storm drains, and sewer service laterals to the curb.
 This project will protect public health and the environment by reducing the possibility of costly breaks, leaks, blockages and sewage releases to streets.

-The work at your location is tentatively scheduled for the week of October 27 and will consist of the following phases:
+The work at your location will consist of the following phases:

 - Jet cleaning of the sewer main

 - Video recording and inspection of the sewer main

 - Repairs to the sewer main or manhole that are required before lining

 - Cured-in-place pipe lining

 - Routing of lateral connection to sewer mains

 - Lateral repair to the curb as needed